 Are you ready to hit the trail?
 Before you go, here are a few reminders:

-The Ozark trail is a multi-use trail system, allowing hikers, bikers and equestrians on most sections.
-However , many sections do limit trail usage to certain user groups and no motorized vehicle traffic is allowed.
-Please be sure to check the printed OT flyers available from the Missouri Department of Natural Resources/ Ozark Trail Coordinator (1-800-334-6946).
-We also list restrictions for each section in our online trail guide.
+For the most part, the Ozark Trail is a multi-use trail system, allowing hikers, bikers and equestrians on most sections.
+However, some sections limit trail usage to certain user groups.
+NO motorized vehicle traffic is allowed on any part of the OT.
+Please be sure to check the printed OT flyers available from the Missouri Department of Natural Resources (1-800-334-6946).
+We also list restrictions for each section on each individual trail section page.

 The Ozark Trail travels over land owned by different organizations and government agencies and may be marked with different signs.
-There are three common markings that are widely used throughout the trail system: a silver diamond, a white and brown sign with a hiker symbol (used in state forests) and the most common are the white and green OT assurance markers.
+There are three common markings that are widely used throughout the trail system: a silver diamond and a white and brown sign with a hiker symbol (used in state forests).
+The most common are the white and green OT assurance markers, seen in the photo at right.
 You may encounter these signs posted at an angle, this marks a curve in the trail in the direction of the marker's angle.
 Double-markers indicate a switchback.

 Find out more by visiting the Leave No Trace website.

 Keep groups small to limit your impact on the trail.

 Travel on designated trails, do not cut switchbacks or take other shortcuts.

 Camp at least 100 feet from the trail and from water and scenic areas.
 Please leave your campsite so others won't be able to tell that you have been there.